 Here are my casters of choice…they’re rustic, industrial style and oh so perfect. ♥

 I can’t wait to show you it completed…not yet, but soon.
-We are also building a farmhouse table with benches, adding some lighting, and fun stuff, like these orb planters I scored for a dollar.
+We are also building a farmhouse table with benches and adding lighting.
+Then there’s the fun stuff, like these orb planters I scored for a dollar.
 Can you guess what I’ll be using them for?

-I’d love it if you’d share to inspire others too!
+I’d love it if you’d share our patio makeover to inspire others too!

 More DIY goodness for you like our patio makeover: